localstack/docs/content/en/tutorials/ecs-ecr-container-app/index.md

 type: tutorials
 ---

-Amazon Elastic Container Service (ECS) is a fully-managed container orchestration service that allows you to run and manage Docker containers on AWS.
+[Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) is a fully-managed container orchestration service that allows you to run and manage Docker containers on AWS.
 With ECS, you can deploy, manage, and scale containerized applications quickly and efficiently, which includes microservices, batch processing jobs, and web applications.
-ECS supports two launch types: EC2 and Fargate.
+ECS supports two [launch types](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_types.html): EC2 and Fargate.
 With the EC2 launch type, you can run containers on a cluster of EC2 instances you manage.
 With Fargate, AWS manages the underlying infrastructure, and you only need to worry about the container.
 Fargate launch type provides a serverless-like experience for running containers, allowing you to focus on your applications rather than infrastructure.

-ECR allows users to push their software packaged inside containers into an AWS-managed registry.
+[Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) allows users to push their software packaged inside containers into an AWS-managed registry.
 Using ECR, you can version, tag, and manage your image lifecycles independently of your application.
 ECR is tightly integrated with other AWS services, such as ECS, EKS, and Lambda, and allows you to deploy your container image to these services.
 We can configure our ECS tasks to pull container images from ECR repositories.
 You can also use ECS task definitions to specify container settings such as CPU and memory limits, environment variables, and networking configuration, thus enabling you to focus on building and deploying your containerized applications with ease.

-LocalStack Pro supports the creation of ECR registries and repositories, as well as ECS clusters and tasks on your local machine.
+[LocalStack Pro](https://localstack.cloud/) supports the creation of ECR registries and repositories, as well as ECS clusters and tasks on your local machine.
 In this tutorial, we will demonstrate how to use it to set up an NGINX web server to serve a static website by deploying CloudFormation templates on a local AWS environment provisioned by LocalStack.

 ## Prerequisites